hall-lab/svtools/DEVELOPER.md

 svtools manages its versions using [python-versioneer](https://github.com/warner/python-versioneer).
 New versions are derived and generated from the names of tags in git.
 To release a new version, all that is needed is to tag the correct commit with an annotated tag.
-We do not prepend versions with a 'v' character.
+Always prepend versions with a 'v' character.

 For example, to release version 0.0.1 from the current commit:
 ```
-git tag -a 0.0.1 -m 'v0.0.1'
+git tag -a v0.0.1 -m 'v0.0.1'
 git push --tags
 ```